-Applications for Spring Semester 2016 will be closed when available slots are full.
-Applicants will be notified by CSUN email when their application is accepted.
-Orientation information will be sent prior to the training on January 13, 2016.
+Applications for Spring Semester will be closed when available slots are full.
+Applicants will be notified by CSUN email (only) when their application is accepted.
+Orientation information will be sent a few weeks prior to 1/23/24.
 Thank you for your interest in CASE!

 Program Coordinator: Shirley Navarro, RNP

 Student Health Advisory Committee

 The Student Health Advisory Committee (SHAC) serves in an advisory capacity to the director of the Klotz Student Health Center to help identify student needs as well as develop, implement and refine services to meet those needs.
 SHAC is the student voice of the Klotz Student Health Center.
 SHAC acts as an advisory board to the health center staff while communicating the opinions and needs of the CSUN campus.
-For more information or if you’d like to join the committee, please send us an e-mail at email@example.com.
+For more information or if you’d like to join the committee, please e-mail Gabriella.Nguyen@csun.edu.

 SHAC member responsibilities include: